 Most companies operate a shift system.
 Working hours may include regular unsocial hours, including weekend and evening work.
-You may be required to work extra hours, particularly at times when a new process is being installed and tested.
+You may have to work extra hours, particularly at times when a new process is being installed and tested.

 What to expect

-- Manufacturing plants must adhere to strict health and safety rules and environmental policies, therefore the well-being of the employee is paramount.
+- Manufacturing plants must adhere to strict health and safety rules and environmental policies.

 - Dress code can vary from smart casual in the office to protective clothing and equipment at the installation stage.

-- Women are under-represented in engineering but there are initiatives place to try and encourage more women into the industry, such as WISE and Women's Engineering Society (WES).
+- Women are under-represented in engineering but there are initiatives in place to try and encourage more women into the industry, such as WISE and the Women's Engineering Society (WES).

 - mechanical engineering.

-You may also be able to enter the career at a trainee level with an engineering HND or foundation degree.
-With experience and further qualifications you will then be able to progress to more senior roles.
+It's also possible to enter at a trainee level with an engineering HNC, HND or foundation degree.
+With experience and further qualifications, you'll then be able to progress to more senior roles.

-- the ability to understand a range of engineering functions and procedures;
+- knowledge of a range of engineering functions and procedures

-- the capacity to work well under pressure and take on new challenges;
+- the ability to work well under pressure and take on new challenges

 - an awareness of health and safety issues.